IBM/watson-openscale-samples/training statistics/Score function templates for drift detection.md

 ```

 ## SPSS Model Engine: <a name="SPSS"></a>
 This section provides the score function template for model deployed in SPSS model engine.
 The online scoring end point of custom engine will be used for scoring.
-The below snippets holds good for binary/multiclass. **As this is online scoring, a cost is associated with the same .**
+The below snippets holds good for binary/multi-class. **As this is online scoring, a cost is associated with the same .**

-- **Binary or Multiclass Classifier**
+- **Binary or Multi-class Classifier**
 ```
 def score(training_data_frame):
     SPSS_CREDENTIALS = {